We know that health and wellness are always some of the bigger trends, but we are predicting sleep and home cooking will also trend this year!

 At the World Ethical Apparel Round Table (WEAR) in Toronto brands big (H&M, the Gap, Lululemon, Eileen Fisher, Mountain Equipment Co-Op, Joe Fresh, Sears, Hudson’s Bay Company) and small met to discuss the fashion industry’s impact on climate change and how a move toward more innovative, sustainable and regenerative business models is imperative to the environment and millions of people worldwide.
 WEAR founder Kelly Drennan says, “Everybody’s talking about it – retailers, big brands, thrift collectors and even government.”

 Brands are also realizing that conscious consumers are smarter than ever and are demanding more from the companies they support.
 Governments are also stepping up; the Province of Ontario, for example, will add more than 10,000 acres of land to the Greenbelt by protecting 21 Urban River valleys, Coastal Wetlands and 4 new parcels in Hamilton, Niagara, and Simcoe.
-Popular celebs like Julianne Hough have taken zero-waste challenges following the lead of pioneers like Bea Johnson.

 In 2018, we see The Sustainable Planet being at the top of mind for many, after all, #ThereIsNoPlanetB.